innocentliny/postgresql-doc/README.md

   set zhparser.multi_zmain=off;
   set zhparser.multi_zall=off;
   ```
-  Try different combinations to meet the requirement, then save it to [zhparser.conf](zhparser.conf)
+  Try different combinations to meet the requirement, then save it to [zhparser.conf](zhparser.conf).

 * Debug how a text is parsed via SQL:
   ```sql